 Now, this idea becomes very attractive!

-They have many other significant benefits for you to consider.
-They:
+They have many other significant benefits for you to consider, like:

 There are other ideas you can look at, when considering what to do for medical aid in 2025.